naodmekonnen/To-do-list/app/pseudocode.md

 5. It will use the given parameter and the unique id to identify which list item to delete
 6. END

+## submitHandler function
+1. BEGIN
+2. this function will be called when the submit button is clicked after the user submits form data
+3. the form will be cleared when the user clicks submit
+4. the

+## inputHandler
+1. BEGIN
+2. grabs the value from the input form when a user enters a task
+3. the function will set state to allow the user to enter a new task (will add more details later)
+4.